Awpatterson217/Web-Applets/README.md

 # Web-Snippets
-Useful snippets of code written in PHP/ JavaScript.
+Snippets of code written in PHP / JavaScript